Home > Heating > Need Emergency Heating Repair? Read This First

 This is the most critical heating emergency you can face.
 If you have a gas furnace and smell rotten eggs, leave your home immediately—this is a sign of a natural gas leak.
 Do not turn any lights or appliances on or off, and call your gas company’s emergency line from a safe distance.
 Similarly, if your carbon monoxide (CO) detector goes off, you need to evacuate everyone from the building right away and call 911.
 Carbon monoxide is an odorless, colorless gas that can be deadly.
 Once you and your family are safe, call a professional HVAC technician, as the source of the leak is likely a problem with your heating system.

-You Notice Strange Noises, Burning Smells, or Electrical Issues
+Strange Noises, Burning Smells, and Flickering Lights

 Your heating system should operate relatively quietly.
 Loud, sudden noises like banging, screeching, or grinding are signs that a component has failed or is about to break, which could cause severe damage.
 Likewise, any burning smells—like melting plastic or hot metal—are a major red flag.
 These odors often point to an overheating motor or a serious electrical problem.
 If you see sparks coming from your unit or your circuit breaker keeps tripping when the heat kicks on, turn the system off at the breaker and call for help.
 These are serious electrical hazards that require immediate professional attention.